Information for students

 All phone, text, chat and email queries will be responded to either in real time or via normal queues.

-See the Vice Chancellor's message updates (sent to all students and staff).
+See also: Vice Chancellor's message (sent to all students and staff).

 In response to the spread of COVID-19, Southern Cross University transitioned all teaching online as of 23 March 2020 and for the remainder of 2020 (sessions 2 and 3).
 On 17 April the Vice Chancellor announced that the University had determined to continue to deliver our education online in Sessions 2 and 3 (Session 3 announcement 14 July).